Flotomate/product_docs/source/patch-management/computer-management.rst

    :align: center
    :alt: figure 106

-These settings help Flotomate to flag Computers as either Highly Vulnerable or Vulnerable.
+These settings help Motadata to flag Computers as either Highly Vulnerable or Vulnerable.
 You can filter the flagged Computers on the :ref:`Computer List View <filters-2>`.
 Clicking on **System Health Settings** opens a page.
 Here you can set the conditions separately to